1.A.8 The Major Intrinsic Aquaporin Protein, (MIP) Family

 The 3-D structures of the open and closed forms of plant aquaporins, PIP1 and PIP2, have been solved (Törnroth-Horsefield et al., 2006).
 In the closed conformation, loop D caps the channel from the cytoplasm and thereby occludes the pore.
 In the open conformation, loop D is displaced up to 16 Å, and this movement opens a hydrophobic gate blocking the channel entrance from the cytoplasm.
 These results reveal a molecular gating mechanism which appears conserved throughout all plant plasma membrane aquaporins.
 In plants it regulates water intake/export in response to water availability and cytoplasmic pH during anoxia (Törnroth-Horsefield et al., 2006).

-The transport reaction for channel proteins of the MIP family is:
+The generalized transport reaction for channel proteins of the MIP family is:

 Reversible H2O (out) → H2O (in) (e.g., aquaporins)